 It took more than a strong breeze to solve the heat-ray issue though, and a framework of brise-soleil sunshades were brought back into the design of the south-facing façade, having been removed from an earlier redesign.

-Throughout this time, passers-by were not the only ones distancing themselves.
-The architect told the Architectural Record, “So my name is on it, but it’s not my building.”
+Throughout this time, passers-by were not the only ones distancing themselves from the building; the architect told the Architectural Record, “So my name is on it, but it’s not my building.”

-The Walkie-Talkie has certainly made its mark in ways over and above what was no doubt intended.
-But unlike Gort and his spaceship which eventually departed, London is stuck with the Walkie-Talkie for decades to come — or at least until it can be hidden from view by something else yet to be constructed in its vicinity.
+The Walkie-Talkie building has certainly made its mark in ways over and above what was, no doubt, intended.
+But unlike Gort the robot and his spaceship which eventually departed, London is stuck with the Walkie-Talkie for decades to come — or at least until it can be hidden from view by something else yet to be constructed in its vicinity.

-I don’t normally write about architecture, but I do sometimes write about sci-fi films, which you can read here.
+I don’t normally write about architecture, but I do sometimes write about sci-fi, which you can read here.

 Fair Dealing and Fair Use.
-All images shown in this article were carefully selected to support the commentary and each has been credited appropriately.
+All images of the Walkie-Talkie building and images or posters from the film The Day the Earth Stood Still shown in this article were carefully selected to support the commentary and each has been credited appropriately.
 I believe this constitutes a fair dealing or fair use of any such copyrighted material, but suffice to say if any copyright holder should like an image removed, please make contact using the email address below and the image will be removed without hesitation.